 A trip through the south Asian country of Bhutan is nothing short of spectacular.
 Between its vibrant culture, picturesque mountains and valleys, lip-smacking cuisine, gorgeous temples and monasteries, and its incredibly kind people, Bhutan is truly a dream.
 There’s a reason why it’s often referred to a “The Last Shangri-La.”
 Each day in the country brings about new adventures and possibilities that many could never imagine in their wildest daydreams.
-But each day also brings about heavy fees, which bring up the question, why does it cost $280 per day to visit Bhutan?
+But each day also brings about heavy fees, which brings up the question, why does it cost $280 per day to visit Bhutan?

 Another question that gets asked in conjuction with that is, is the cost ultimately worth traveling to Bhutan?
 While what’s “worth it” is entirely subjective, in my personal opinion, it’s more than worth it if you can afford it.
 If you love experiencing beautiful and unique places, it doesn’t get more beautiful or more unique than this stunning mountain nation.